- Art & sculpture

 She publishes information and ideas for business owners on her blog and in many guest posts and interviews.

-Melina La Firenze is an artist living and working in St Neots.
+Melina La Firenze is an artist and philosophy teacher living and working in St Neots.
 Born in Italy and brought up in London.
 She is self-taught and has been a painter all her life.
-She has been making jewellery since 2000.
-Her paintings have been exhibited in London and Barcelona and are now available as prints.
+Her paintings have been exhibited in London and Barcelona.
+She curated a gallery in Barcelona.
+She has also done a wide range of restoration work; colour restorations of 16th century to modern paintings, and restorations of sculpture and furniture.

 Cat Goddard is a graphic designer with over 15 years experience and a penchant for typography and beautiful lettering.
 It’s probably fair to say Cat is a bit of a perfectionist and with a keen eye for detail, she wants to make sure things are just right for the client, she wants you to be happy.